 Below shows the notes of the session as we developed a Brand Story for the fictional prospect, ‘Matt’.

-Client AvatarFrom our Brand Story we can now understand the ideal customer and their story.
-We can distill this information to create a client avatar or a brand persona.
 This is a great way of keeping the team familiar and focused.
-It includes just enough info about a company’s ideal client to bring them to life, but not too much that it prohibits it evolving and changing over time.
+It includes just enough info about a company?s ideal client to bring them to life, but not too much that it prohibits it evolving and changing over time.

 Client Avatar, ‘Matt’ is a fictional representation of their ideal, target audience